MarioMatheus/bitcoinverter/README.md

 ## License

-O projeto é licenciado pela MIT License - veja a [LICENSE.md](LICENSE) para mais detalhes
+The project is licensed by the MIT License - see [LICENSE.md](LICENSE) for more details.